ghost-hax/AnimeList/README.md

 # Testing

-1.Unit Test cases are there for the presenters 2.Mocking and stubbing is used to test network layer
+1. Unit Test cases are there for the presenters
+2. Mocking and stubbing is used to test network layer